-4 As identified in Prospects for Irish Regions and Counties: Scenarios and Implications, Research Series No.70, ESRI, 2018.
+4 As identified in Prospects for Irish Regions and Counties: Scenarios and Implications, Research Series No.70 , ESRI, 2018.

-- 2.13 This means that as well as being an overriding social issue, urban housing supply, especially the provision of apartments in our key cities, is a critical strategic competitiveness issue that statutory Development Plans must address. - 2.14 While making appropriate provision to meet housing need is the key consideration, viability must also be considered, especially where there is clear evidence available.
-For example, research work undertaken by the Department of Housing, Planning and Local Government with input from industry and construction professionals analysing the cost of housing delivery5, confirms that in a given apartment scheme that includes a proportion of three-bedroom units, replacing these units to allow larger number of one- and two-bedroom units would, contribute to greater scheme viability. - 2.15 In accordance with Section 28 of the Planning and Development Act 2000, as amended, planning authorities must apply the standards set out as planning policy requirements in these guidelines, notwithstanding the objectives and requirements of development plans, local area plans and SDZ planning schemes.
+- 2.12 These factors are combined with the trend whereby jobs have been increasingly located in and around Ireland's cities and larger towns, and notwithstanding improvements in technology and the availability of broadband, this is likely to continue.
+While the availability of a range of employment is one of the reasons that skilled migrants are more likely to seek to locate in urban areas, this is also dependent on the availability of a choice of suitable accommodation. - 2.13 This means that as well as being an overriding social issue, urban housing supply, especially the provision of apartments in our key cities, is a critical strategic competitiveness issue that statutory Development Plans must address. - 2.14 While making appropriate provision to meet housing need is the key consideration, viability must also be considered, especially where there is clear evidence available.
+For example, research work undertaken by the Department of Housing, Local Government and Heritage with input from industry and construction professionals analysing the cost of housing delivery5, confirms that in a given apartment scheme that includes a proportion of three-bedroom units, replacing these units to allow larger number of one- and two-bedroom units would, contribute to greater scheme viability. - 2.15 In accordance with Section 28 of the Planning and Development Act 2000, as amended, planning authorities must apply the standards set out as planning policy requirements in these guidelines, notwithstanding the objectives and requirements of development plans, local area plans and SDZ planning schemes.